geo200cn/geo200cn.github.io/hw_guidelines.md

 <br>

 Here, I named the chunk `q1chunk1` which indicates this is question 1, chunk 1.
-You can name the chunk whatever you like (sally, fred, ryangalt).
+You can name the chunk whatever you like (sally, kenji, ryangalt).
 The chunk name is not required; however, it is good practice to give each chunk a unique name (we'll see its value later when we talk about knitting).

 In the R Markdown you created and saved, you will notice the following R code chunk after the YAML.